The Right To Employment Without Violating Your Conscience

 Having one’s belief accommodated in a union workplace could mean workers either simply stop union payments or they send funds equivalent to dues to a charity instead of paying union dues.
 This arrangement shows that the interest of the employee is not financial, but truly faith-based.

-Steps to take to seek a religious accommodation
+Steps private sector workers can take to seek a religious accommodation to union payment

 Step 1: The employee should determine the elements of union activities, positions or expenditures violating their religious beliefs.